-- Remove distracting promos—help the soon-to-be customer to keep their eyes on the checkout process
+Remove distracting promos—help your soon-to-be customer keep their eyes on the prize (i.e. complete the purchase)

-- Offer several payment options, such as credit card, PayPal, AfterPay—the more options you give, the easier it is for the customer to close the shopping cycle
+Offer several payment options like credit card, PayPal, or AfterPay—the more options you give, the easier it is for the customer to close out the shopping cycle

 Provide a progress bar (like in the image below)—let your customers know how long the checkout process is going to take

 The less time and energy your customer has to invest in the checkout process, the more likely they are to complete the purchase.

 Now that you’ve improved the tech on your website, it’s time to get to the fun part: marketing.

 If you’ve only started preparing just now, chances are you won’t be able to launch huge, elaborate campaigns.
 However, there are plenty of simple yet effective things you can do to attract holiday shoppers.